Explaining the Lightning Invoice

 What are the benefits of using Lightning invoices?

-Lightning invoices provide a method for near-instantaneous, low-cost Bitcoin payments with greater privacy than on-chain transactions.
-By specifying the exact payment amount, they also prevent common user errors and simplify the payment process.
+Lightning invoices facilitate near-instant, low-cost Bitcoin payments with improved privacy over on-chain transactions.
+They also specify the exact payment amount, preventing common errors and simplifying the user experience.

 More Articles